 The methods I just described optimize the time not spent on wasteful activities.
 Doing so automatically increases the time you spend on activities that create value.

-Code reviews are a low bandwidth form of communication with a high chance for misunderstandings (Peter Hilton).
+Why code reviews aren't helping you).
 When the reviewer does not share the same context as the person who wants the review, chances are high that the reviewer will miss or not fully understand the most significant bits.

 The quality of a review is indirectly proportional to how much the code change is in need of a proper review.
 This means that a 15-line change will get a lot of comments because it is easy to understand.
 But because it is easy to understand, the chance that the reviewer will find something groundbreaking is also low.
 A 1500-line change will likely get no comments because the change is just too hard to understand.